salpalmTree/Shelly/README.md

 ## Features I want to add
 Shelly may get changed to have it include better functionality.
 Here are some things I would like to add:

+Include something similar to `set ..` but in the other direction.
+Shelly (for now) only allows to nest directories, not create them side by side so having something similar to `set ..` but in the other way would be useful.

+#### Added these changes to 'test_features' branch (Shelly 1.1.0)
 For commands like `set`, `read`, and `clear`, where only apply to one object type (file or directory), I would like to make typing them, a little faster by removing the need to include the object type.
 So for example to read a file, instead of typing `read file data.txt` change it to `read data.txt` because `read` only works with files so what's the point of needing to specify the object type.

-Include something similar to `set ..` but in the other direction.
-Shelly (for now) only allows to nest directories, not create them side by side so having something similar to `set ..` but in the other way would be useful.